 - Driver qualifications (training programs, etc.)

 - Vehicle and trailer maintenance

 - Braking systems (including ABS)

 - Loading and unloading

 While it’s crucial for an expert to be versed in all the above areas, the ability to understand and provide clear explanations of the finer details of the trucking industry, operations, regulatory and industry standards, are essential elements in their job description.

 Trucking industry experts may be asked to provide consultations on a case, and in some cases, give expert witness testimony at trial.
 An attorney’s choice of experts may be the difference in a victim recovering millions of dollars in a trucking case.

 Hiring expert witnesses in a semi truck case can be expensive, but their testimony is sometimes the most important component in maximizing your recovery.
 Your attorney will be in the best position to know which experts, if any, are needed.

-To discuss your claim, contact the Seattle-based Davis Law Group, P.S., today.
+To discuss your claim, contact the truck accident attorneys at Seattle-based Davis Law Group, P.S., today.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started.